 1. Find the Roots, if any

 Chances are, your Thanksgiving cactus broke off between two leaf segments (called phylloclades, if you were wondering).
-If not, break off the broken segments, so that you’re left with a piece of plant that has its segments intact.
+If not, break off the broken segments, so you’re left with a piece of plant with its segments intact.

 2. Place the Leaf Segments in Water

 Grab a small glass or bowl and fill it with water.
 Put your Thanksgiving cactus clipping in the water and wait anywhere from 2 weeks to a month and roots should develop.
 You don’t need to do anything special or add any fertilizers.
 Just be patient.

 In these photos, my Thanksgiving Cactus had probably been in the water for 2 or 3 months, waiting for me to remember/find the time to actually put it in a pot.
 So don’t worry if your roots don’t look as thick or plentiful as in the photos.
 Once your cutting has a few roots (don’t stress about how many) it’s on to the next step.

 Next, find a small pot and put your clipping in cactus soil.
 Regular potting soil will do, but cactus soil is much better and is not that hard to find.
 Thanksgiving cacti like to be a bit root-bound, so it’s important not to plant it in a giant pot.
 Find a cool spot with low light for your cactus, and wait for it to grow and bloom!